Skip to content

 Hardings Beach Chatham MA

-Dog-Friendly Chatham MA Beaches: Where To Go With Dogs And What To Know Chatham, Massachusetts bans dogs from all town beaches between May 1 and September 15 every year.
-One beach breaks that rule: Jackknife Harbor Beach on Pleasant Bay allows dogs before 9:00 a.m. and after 6:00 p.m. during the restricted season.
-Every other…
+Dog-Friendly Chatham MA Beaches: Where To Go With Dogs And What To Know Dogs are banned from most Chatham, MA beaches from May 1 through September 15 each year.
+The only summer exception is Jackknife Harbor Beach, on Pleasant Bay in North Chatham, where dogs are allowed before 9:00 a.m. and after 6:00 p.m. during…

 Read More